tommyrharper/fair-xyz-fe/README.md

 - Elegantly reject launch dates that are in the past on the FE and BE.
 - Optimize the site with getStaticProps.
 - Improve styling, particularly the edit page.
+- Add CI/CD running tests and linting etc on the FE and BE.

 ## Testing